1. Introduction and Scope of Services

 1 Please read the full contract terms on the website before signing this document.
 In the event of an inconsistency between a provision of the full contract terms on the website and a provision of this document, the provision of the former will prevail to the extent of the inconsistency.

-2.1 The transaction rates and business services fees, where applicable, shall be charged by Zapper in accordance with the rates and pricing guide published by it on https://www.zapper.com/merchant from time to time, and shall depend on the value of the Merchant’s monthly Zapper sales.
+2.1 The transaction rates and business services fees, where applicable, shall be charged by Zapper in accordance with the rates and pricing guide published by it on https://zapper.com/pricing from time to time.

 2.2 The above transaction rates and business services fees exclude VAT.
 VAT will be added, as applicable, to all fees due and payable by the Merchant in terms of this agreement.